How To Explain KS2 Fractions For Kids: Help With Teaching Maths At Home

 In Year 2, there’s a firm focus on finding fractions of lengths, shapes and sets of objects.

-At this stage, children will still be using physical items to help them visualise fractions, so now is a good chance to crack out the counters (or a suitable replacement) for some easy practice!
+Fractions for a 6 or 7 year old involves continuing use of physical items to help them visualise fractions, so now is a good chance to crack out the counters (or a suitable replacement) for some easy practice!

 They’ll also learn that some fractions are equivalent too – for example, 2/4 is the same as ½, or 2/6 is the same as ⅓.